Ardnys/it-isqs-community/README.md

 I use [Nanostores](https://github.com/nanostores/nanostores) for global state (think, better Redux).
 It gives me everything I need 99% of the time.
 It has a nice syntax and nice React integration.

-## Autotyping with upabase
+## Autotyping with Soup

 Create fully type safe endpoints by running `yarn typegen`.

 ### setup

-`npx supabase login` to login to your project
+`npx soup login` to login to your project
-`npx supabase link` link your supabase project
+`npx soup link` link your soup project

 ### usage